SamScherf/slstatus/README.md

 - Ram
 - Wifi Strength
 - Battery
+- Brightness
 - Date
 - Time

 ## Dependencies

 Icons are present for most modules so a font supporting icons should be installed.
 The config has been written using icons from awesome font 5.
+The current volume is also collected via alsautils.